ObjectPascal-Community/1brc-ObjectPascal/README.md

 ## Rounding

-While I recognize that Székely's rounding code was a good effort, it was not simple and made a lot of people doubt it was even correct for negative temperatures.\
 In a discussion with [Mr. Packman](https://pack.ac/) themselves, we came up with a simpler solution.
 They even added some _Unit Testing_ :D.

 This will be the official way to round the output values, so pick your poison: